5 tips On How To Get A Head Start In Today’s Marketing Industry

 There are so many different certifications that you use to demonstrate your marketing-related knowhow.
 Some certifications that I have found to be important throughout my time at Hult are the following:

 - Google Analytics: this certification shows that you know how to set up, navigate, and monitor a webpages analytics; an important certification if you are looking to get into digital marketing.

 - HubSpot: offers a variety of certifications such as the “Inbound Certification”, “E-Mail Marketing Certification” and the “HubtSpot Design Certification”.

 - SLQ Certification: this comes in handy if you are into numbers.
 Hult offered a short SQL intro course, but there is also an online class available through Code Academy if you are looking to learn more.

 - Excel: though there isn’t exactly and Excel certification, knowing how to use Excel will really strengthen your resume if you are looking to get into any marketing jobs that track numbers

 Blogging is a great way to show future employers in the marketing industry that you have written communication skills and that you are consistent and organized.
 It’s also a fun way to stay involved with a topic you love – whether it be food, travel, tech – it is a great way to push yourself to stay on top of industry developments.

 My recommendations for blogging platforms are Weebly and WordPress.
-Both are easy to use, free, and don’t require and HTML knowledge.
-Simply choose the name for you blog, set up an “About Me” page and start writing!
+Both are easy to use, free, and don’t require an HTML knowledge.
+Simply choose the name for your blog, set up an “About Me” page and start writing!

 Informational Interviews have been paramount in my career search.
 An informational interview is essentially a conversation with someone who has professional experience in your desired industry.
 It is a way for you to understand what skills are required in certain positions, how you should shape your studies, and it is a great way to make connections.